dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 - restful
 - api
 related:
+- 2017-12-05-webpack-a-gentle-introduction
-- 2017-09-07-developing-restful-apis-with-loopback
+- 2017-11-28-redux-practical-tutorial
 ---

-## Introduction

 **TL;DR:** In this article, we are going to see how to setup a Google App Engine and host a Loopback app on it.
 We'll deploy a sample Loopback application to Google App Engine.
-By the end, you'll have learned how to:
+By the end, we'll have learned how to:

 * create a project in Google Cloud Platform;
 * configure deployments;
-* scaffold a Loopback project using the loopback-cli;
+* scaffold a Loopback project using the` loopback-cli`;
 * learn how to config your App Engine environment in a YAML file;
 * deploy apps with Google Cloud Shell.

-This is a real Google App Engine deployment, so when the tutorial is over you can keep working on it.
+This is a real Google App Engine deployment, so when the tutorial is over we can keep improving the application.

-It's easy to get started developing Loopback.js apps running on Google Cloud Platform.
-Besides that, the apps you create will be running on the same infrastructure that powers all Google products.
-Therefore, you can rest assured that they will scale to serve all of your users, whether there are a few or millions of them.
+It's easy to develop Loopback apps and run them on Google Cloud Platform.
+Besides that, the apps we create will be running on the same infrastructure that powers all Google products.
+Therefore, we can rest assured that they will scale to serve all of our users, whether there are a few or millions of them.

-__Note__: This article assumes that you are familiar with [Node.js and that you have it installed](https://nodejs.org/en/download/).
+> __Note__: This article assumes that you are familiar with [Node.js and that you have it installed](https://nodejs.org/en/download/).

 ## What is Loopback